 Westminster City Council is the first London borough to partner with Veterans Aid to tackle rough sleeping.

-The partnership aims to make sure that no ex-serviceman or woman ever has to resort to bedding down on the street.
+The partnership aims to make sure no ex-serviceman or woman ever has to resort to bedding down on the street.

 Outreach workers will now refer any ex-service personnel directly to Veterans Aid, who will get them into emergency accommodation and make sure that they never have to spend a night on the streets.